tpluscode/bafu_ubd/README.md

 # BAFU Umwelt Basisdaten

-This repoistory contains some sample datasets from Swiss [Bundesamt für Umwelt](http://www.bafu.admin.ch) BAFU which are transformed to RDF and made available at the LINDAS-Platform SPARQL endpoint.
+This repoistory contains some sample datasets from Swiss [Federal Office for the Environment](http://www.bafu.admin.ch) FOEN which are transformed to RDF and made available at the LINDAS-Platform SPARQL endpoint.

 * `/input`: the raw data
 * `/output`: generated RDF